anandt-huma/Status-service/README.md

   some other solution like OIDC to interact with multiple k8s clusters.
 - If all the clusters are on GKE or some single cloud, a service account can be passed to status service, service can utilize go-sdk for cloud provider and get the kubeconfig info or application details directly.

+## Open Questions
+ - Where this service weill be deployed ?

 ## Note
 ```